tillitis/dev-tillitis/hugo/content/protocol/_index.md

 Some examples to clarify endpoints and commands:

+* 0x00: A command to the HW in the interface_fpga with a single byte of data.
+The single byte could indicate action such as reading from the TRNG or resetting the application_fpga.

-* 0x13: A command to the FW in the application_fpga with 512 bytes of data.
+* 0x13: A command to the FW in the application_fpga with 128 bytes of data.
 The data could for example be parts of an application binary to be loaded into the program memory.

-* 0x1a: A command to the TKey program running in the application_fpga with 32 bytes of data.
+* 0x1a: A command to the application running in the application_fpga with 32 bytes of data.
 The data could be a 32 byte challenge to be signed using a private key derived in the TK1.

 ### Response frame format

 A response consists of a single header byte followed by one or more bytes.

 The bits in the response header byte should be interpreted as: